dangermccann/dangermccann.github.io/pathtracer.markdown

 ### Program Capabilities
 - Ray generation program can generate multiple samples per pixel with sub-pixel jitter.
 - Intersection program supports triangle and sphere primitives with arbitrary matrix transformations.
-- ~Direct?~ lighting program with support for point and direct lights using Blinn-Phong shading.
+- Ray traced lighting program with support for point and direct lights using Blinn-Phong shading.
 - Direct lighting path tracer capable of illuminating scenes containing area lights with Monte Carlo estimation.
 - Indirect light path tracer with cosine and BRDF importance sampling with implementations of modified Phong and GGX BRDFs.
 - Can optionally use Russian roulette path termination.